frictionlessdata/covid-tracker/pages/contrib.md

 ## Deploy

 The project is deployed automatically to Github Pages on every push to "main".
-It means that if one propose a change in a PR it will be deployed automatically after merging.
+That means that the page will automatically be deployed every time there is a change approved from a Pull Request.